-The migrant wage gaps for unionized workers (corresponding to m_u) is also large and significantly different from zero for the first group (0.157), but not for the second (-0.023).
-As expected, migrant wage gaps (m_c and m_l) drop for certified and licensed workers (because of screening) and differences across groups become small and not significantly different from zero.
+different from zero for the first group (0.157), but not for the second (-0.023).
+As expected, migrant wage gaps (m_c and m_l) drop for certified and licensed workers (because of screening) and differences across groups become much smaller and not significantly different from zero.

 These results provide more direct evidence that migrants from more culturally distant countries are worse in terms of unobservables \tilde{z} .
 They also support the notion that certification and licensing, but not unionization, screen migrants, hence reducing the migrant wage gap.
 We find similar results by classifying countries based on the primary language spoken.
 Table 9, Panel B reports the results.
-Starting with workers with no institutional affiliation or unionized, we find that wage gaps are larger for migrants from countries with different languages, relative to migrants from countries with the same language.
-For unionized workers the difference is statistically significant (p-value 0.072).
-Migrant wage gaps drop for certified and licensed workers in column III and IV and are not significantly different from zero.29 These results support the view that both similarity in legal origin and language are correlated with unobserved heterogeneity.
+Starting with workers with no institutional affiliation or unionized, we find that wage gaps are marginally larger for migrants from countries with different languages, relative to migrants from countries with the same language, but this difference is not statistically significant.
+For unionized workers the difference is much larger and statistically significant (p-value 0.072).
+Migrant wage gaps for migrants with different primary language drop for certified and licensed workers from 0.134 to 0.028 in column III and -0.03 in column IV and are not significantly different from zero.
+The differences between groups also become small and not significantly different from zero.
+The point estimate of the wage gap for licensed workers with common primary language is large (0.059).
+Although not statistically significant (s.e.
+0.099), this result is somewhat difficult to interpret.
+In spite of this limitation and the large standard errors, the results in Table 9 seem to be in line the view that cultural similarity is correlated with unobserved heterogeneity.